ChicoState/avalon/README.md

 I am Taber Storm Fitzgerald, and I am A junior in college with little GitHub experience and have dabbled in several languages such as C++ C# Java HTML CSS JS and love run on sentences.

+I am James Crean, a senior in the Computer Science department with background in mostly C/C++.
+My skype name is goldennut (not joking), feel free to add me so we can chat about the project.

 My name is Chue Vang, This is the first time I actually use GitHub for CSCI Project.
 I have experience C++ and a little on PHP and JAVA.

 My name is Nicolas Perez, and I am a Exchange Student from Brazil, this is the first time I use GitHub.
 I have experience C and Java